kraken55/kraken55.github.io/_posts/2025-11-14-multiplication.markdown

 Using letters to state this general property, I can say
 \\[1 \cdot a = a\\]
-Since multiplication is commutative, I could have also said
+Since multiplication is commutative, I could also write this as
 \\[a \cdot 1 = a\\]

 This phenomenon also has a name.